 Most important- ARRIVE EARLY!
-You will want to ensure that you have enough time to park in the CSUB K1 Or K2 parking lot, walk to the CSUB Student Recreation Center, check in for your class, and make your way to the dance studio.
-KDA suggests all dancers arrive 20 minutes prior to their scheduled class.
+You will want to ensure that you have enough time to park and walk to the event space, check in for your class, and make your way to your dance class.
+We suggest all dancers arrive 20 minutes prior to their scheduled class

 YES!
 To guarantee a spot in your preferred class, you must register online.
 Classes are at a strict capacity and registrations will not be accepted day-of if the class is full.